DMAIC: Measure

 The purpose of this step is to measure the specification of problem/goal.
 This is a data collection step, the purpose of which is to establish process performance baselines.
 The performance metric baseline(s) from the Measure phase will be compared to the performance metric at the conclusion of the project to determine objectively whether significant improvement has been made.
 The team decides on what should be measured and how to measure it.
 It is usual for teams to invest a lot of effort into assessing the suitability of the proposed measurement systems.
 Good data is at the heart of the DMAIC process.

 Analyze

-The purpose of this step is to identify, validate and select root cause for elimination.
+The purpose of this step is to identify, validate and select a root cause for elimination.
 A large number of potential root causes (process inputs, X) of the project problem are identified via root cause analysis (for example, a fishbone diagram).
 The top three to four potential root causes are selected using multi-voting or other consensus tool for further validation.
 A data collection plan is created and data are collected to establish the relative contribution of each root causes to the project metric (Y).
 This process is repeated until "valid" root causes can be identified.
 Within Six Sigma, often complex analysis tools are used.
 However, it is acceptable to use basic tools if these are appropriate.
 Of the "validated" root causes, all or some can be.